phantomhaircuts/weccc/readme.md

 - Used a centered background image for mobile.
 Also decided to move down the sign up form to be in a more natural place for the user to tap with their thumbs.
 The site seemed cluttered on very small screens, removing the background image seemed to create a smoother overall experience.

 ### Challenges
 - Searching for assets was a challenge.
+Used a reverse image search to find usable images and photoshopped the gradient to try to recreate the original background.
 - Finding free web fonts that matched the fonts in the wireframe.
+Approximated as best I could.
 - Creating the logo was a challenge, an SVG might be a more responsive and performant solution if the fonts aren't repeated throughout the site.